The pioneer of mandarin sodas packs

 Jarritos is too super fun to be delivered just by trucks.
 Boring!
 On their

-way to the U.S., some of our bottles are carried on boats on the
+way to a store near you, some of our bottles are carried on boats across

 transported by planes and on bicycles driven by powerful luchadores.